Ramonmelod/elevator-mqtt-monitor/README.md

 ## Instructions:

 - To install dependencies run: pip install -r requirements.txt
-- for downloading mosquito run: docker run --name mosquitto -it -p 1883:1883 -p 9001:9001 -v ~/Projects/elevator-mqtt-monitor/mosquitto.conf:/mosquitto/config/mosquitto.conf eclipse-mosquitto (check the path to the file mosquitto.conf on your computer)
+- for downloading mosquito run: docker run --name mosquitto -it -p 1883:1883 -p 9001:9001 -v ~/Projects/elevator-mqtt-monitor/mosquitto.conf:/mosquitto/config/mosquitto.conf eclipse-mosquitto (check the path to the file mosquitto.conf on your computer) ( this command will downloand the lastest eclipse-mosquitto version)

   or
   docker run -it -p 1883:1883 eclipse-mosquitto